How Do I Solve Exponential Equations?

 Throughout the Earth sciences you will find equations that have a variable in the exponent, referred to as exponential equations.
 These equations are common because they describe dynamic processes such as exponential growth and decay.
 Exponential equations are used to model exponential growth in populations over time and to model exponential decay of materials like radiogenic isotopes.
 The rate of decay of radiogenic isotopes is an important tool for determining the age of geologic materials such as rocks and minerals.
 The graph to the right shows what this decay looks like through time.
-The general form of exponential equations is y=abx.
+The general form of exponential equations is y = abx.
 In which, x and y are variables and a and b are constants.
-X is commonly the independent variable and y is the dependent variable because y is determined based on what you put in for x.
+The independent variable is commonly x, with y as the dependent variable, because y is determined based on what you put in for x.

-Exponential equations describe dynamic systems and graphing equations may help you visualize how changing x causes rapid change in y.
-Exponential equations with a positive exponent and where `b>1`, such as `y=2^x`, show exponential growth, and exponential equations with a positive exponent and where `0<b<1`, such as `y=(1/2)^x` show exponential decay.
-Equations with a negative exponent, like `y=2^-x`, also represent exponential decay.
+Exponential equations describe dynamic systems, and graphing equations may help you visualize how changing x causes rapid change in y.
+Exponential equations with a positive exponent and where `b gt 1`, such as `y=2^x`, show exponential growth, and exponential equations with a positive exponent and where `0 lt b lt 1`, such as `y=(1/2)^x` show exponential decay.
+Exponential decay is also displayed when the exponent is negative, such as `y=2^(-x)`.
 What are some things you notice when looking at the graphs below?

 In the sciences, exponential growth and exponential decay are continuous processes that occur over time.
 Scientists frequently use a few different constants to model these systems.
 The constant e is used as the limit of continuous growth or decay, and it equals approximately 2.718.
 Notice in the equations below, the constant e replaces the constant b.
 The constant k is the growth or decay constant.
 For growth, k is positive, and for decay, k is negative.
 Scientists are mostly interested in how these systems change over time, so time (t) is added to the exponent term and multiplied by k, the growth or decay constant.